 This is one of the closest things Atlanta has to the classic diners found in the Northeast.
 Food is homestyle and includes Greek specialties often found in true diners.
 The portion sizes are huge and the cake display will make you drool.
 Every meal starts with unforgettable, flaky spinach pie.

 Located on Main Street (does it get any more classic?) in Tucker, Georgia, Matthew's Cafeteria serves down-home cooking with true Southern style.

-Meat and vegetable options vary daily and include stick-to-your-bones items like fried chicken, pot roast and country fried steak.
+Meat and vegetable options vary daily and include stick-to-your-bones items such as fried chicken, pot roast and country fried steak.
 Matthew's also serves more than a dozen types of pie.
 Its slogan: "Good food, like you remember."
 Matthew's also offers catering.
 For something special, look for the seasonal menu.

-The Highlander is a local bar in the heart of Midtown, Atlanta.
+The Highlander is a local bar in the heart of Midtown Atlanta.
 A popular biker haunt, the walls are covered in crazy art and memorabilia.
-Settle in a table in the front room, grab a spot on the small but welcoming patio or hit up the large back room that is filled with pools tables, air hockey and other games.
+Settle in a table in the front room, grab a spot on the small but welcoming patio, or hit up the large back room that is filled with pool tables, air hockey, and other games.

 Note: Because it's a bar, only adults over the age of 21 are allowed.

-The Silver Skillet, located on Atlanta's west side near Atlantic Station, is frequently cited by food shows as a must-stop spot in Atlanta.
-Around since the 1950s, The Silver Skillet isn't the prettiest of places (it feels authentically like you've traveled back in time), but it is famous for its breakfasts and Southern diner dishes.
-Stop in for the biscuits and some redeye gravy.
+The Silver Skillet Restaurant, located on Atlanta's west side near Atlantic Station, is frequently cited by food shows as a must-stop spot in Atlanta.
+Around since the 1950s, the Silver Skillet Restaurant isn't the prettiest of places (it feels authentically like you've traveled back in time), but it is famous for its breakfasts and Southern diner dishes.
+Stop in for the biscuits and some red-eye gravy.

-The restaurant has also appeared in various commercials and ads, and even music videos.
+The restaurant has also appeared in various commercials, ads, and even music videos.
 It's basically a local celebrity.